D'Onta Foreman: Tennessee Titans (first stint)

 After sitting out the 2019 NFL season, Foreman had a tryout with the Tennessee Titans on August 17, 2020.
-On September 29, 2020, he was signed to the Titans' practice squad.
-Foreman was elevated to the active roster on October 31 for the team's Week 8 matchup against the Bengals, and reverted to the practice squad after the game.
+On September 29, he was signed to the Titans' practice squad.
+Foreman was elevated to the active roster on October 31 for the Week 8 matchup against the Bengals and reverted to the practice squad after the game.
 He was promoted to the active roster on November 7, 2020.
-During Week 10 against the Indianapolis Colts, he had a receiving touchdown from Ryan Tannehill in the 34–17 loss.
+During a Week 10 34–17 loss to the Indianapolis Colts, Foreman had seven carries for 18 yards and a five-yard touchdown reception.
 The touchdown marked his first with the team and his first overall since Week 16 of the 2018 season.

-Foreman appeared in six total games as a backup to Derrick Henry and finished the 2020 regular season with 22 rushes for 95 yards to go along with a single five-yard touchdown reception.
+Foreman appeared in six games as a backup to Derrick Henry and finished the 2020 season with 22 carries for 95 yards to go along with a five-yard touchdown reception.

 Atlanta Falcons

 On August 3, 2021, the Atlanta Falcons held a workout with Foreman.
-He subsequently signed with the team on August 9, 2021.
-Foreman was released on August 31, 2021, and re-signed to the practice squad the next day.
-He was released on September 3, 2021.
+He subsequently signed with the team six days later.
+Foreman was released on August 31, but was re-signed to the practice squad the next day.
+He was released again on September 3.